Update : As of October 2020 you can now create a Bilingual voice on the Lleisiwr platform rather than a monolingual Welsh and English Voice.

-This project is a partnership between the NHS and the Language Technologies Unit, Canolfan Bedwyr which is funded under Welsh Governments Cymraeg 2050 Grant Scheme and runs until March 31 2018 as a pilot.
-After this date we will be looking for sustainable methods of continuing the service for patients.
+This project is a partnership between the NHS and the Language Technologies Unit, Canolfan Bedwyr which was funded under Welsh Governments Cymraeg 2050 Grant Scheme and ran until March 31 2018 as a pilot.

 The aim of the project is to create personal synthetic voices for patients that are about to lose their ability to speak as a result of diseases such as Motor Neurone Disease or Throat Cancer.